-Snapchat reportedly files for its IPO
+Snapchat files for its IPO

-It appears Snapchat is about to become a publicly-traded tech company.
+Snapchat wants to become a publicly-traded tech company.

-Snap Inc., Snapchat's parent company, has reportedly confidentially filed paperwork for an IPO.
+Snap Inc., Snapchat's parent company, has confidentially filed paperwork for an IPO, according to a person close to the company.
 The news was first reported by Reuters.

-The IPO, which could come as early as March 2017, is estimated to come at valuation of $20 billion to $25 billion.
+The IPO, which could come as early as March 2017, is reportedly estimated to come in at a valuation of $20 billion to $25 billion.
 This is significantly higher than the $3 billion buyout offer that Facebook put on the table in 2013.
 Morgan Stanley and Goldman Sachs Group will reportedly serve as lead underwriters.

-The Jumpstart Our Business Startups, or JOBS Act, allows companies with less than $1 billion of annual revenue file for confidential IPOs.
+The Jumpstart Our Business Startups, or JOBS Act, allows companies with less than $1 billion of annual revenue to file for confidential IPOs.
 It was signed into law in April 2012.

-According to a Dow Jones report, the company filed paperwork before the election.
+The company filed paperwork for the confidential IPO before the election, the source close to the company said.

 Related: Say hello to Snap Inc.